sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 ## Alternatives considered

 There would be some other communication mechanisms could be considered, but currently `grpc` is recommended as the default option.

 ## Open issues

 * There are some remaining issues about async handling in `osds-apiserver` process, we would try to resolve them after this proposal get merged.
-* In the Phase 2 we would design a unified protobuf model utilized by all modules, which would be a separate PR after the items above are resolved.
+* In phase 2 we would design a unified protobuf model utilized by all modules, which would be a separate PR after the items above are resolved.